beego/beedoc/en-US/module/session.md

 Then initialize data in your main function:

 	func init() {
-		globalSessions, _ = session.NewManager("memory", "gosessionid", 3600,"",false,"sha1","sessionidkey",3600)
+		globalSessions, _ = session.NewManager("memory", `{"cookieName":"gosessionid", "enableSetCookie,omitempty": true, "gclifetime":3600, "maxLifetime": 3600, "secure": false, "sessionIDHashFunc": "sha1", "sessionIDHashKey": "", "cookieLifeTime": 3600, "providerConfig": ""}`)
 		go globalSessions.GC()
 	}

 Params of NewManager:

 1. Saving provider name: memory、file、mysql、redis
+2. A JSON string that contains the config infomation.
-2. Cookie name of session id saved in client
+	1. cookieName: Cookie name of session id saved in client
+	2. enableSetCookie,omitempty: Whether to enable SetCookie,omitempty
+	3. gclifetime: The interval of GC.
-3. Expiration time of data saved in server.
-It is also the interval of GC.
+	4. maxLifetime: Expiration time of data saved in server
-4. Provider specified config.
-See more below.
-5. Enable https or not.
+	5. secure: Enable https or not.
 There is `cookie.Secure` while configure cookie.
-6. SessionID generator function. sha1 by default.
+	6. sessionIDHashFunc: SessionID generator function. sha1 by default.
-7. Hash key
+	7. sessionIDHashKey: Hash key
-8. Cookie expiration time in client.
+	8. cookieLifeTime: Cookie expiration time in client.
 0 by default, which means life time of browser
+	9. providerConfig: Provider specified config.
+See more below.

 Then we can use session in our code: